tebbythomas/udacity-cloud-developer-nanodegree/Project_1-Deploy_Static_Website/Submission/README.md

-# Cloud Developer ND - Deploy Static Website on AWS Project Submission
+# Deploy Static Website on AWS - Project Submission

 This project involved deploying a static website using AWS